Indonesia International Auto Show

 The Gaikindo Indonesia International Auto Show (often abbreviated to GIIAS) is an annual auto show held in Indonesia.
 Organized by Seven Events, and hosted by the Association of Indonesian Automotive Industries (GAIKINDO) hence its name, the show was spun off from the Indonesia International Motor Show (IIMS), another Indonesian automotive exhibition that was formerly authorized by the latter, since 2015.
-Since 2024, it is currently claimed as the second largest auto show in the world behind biennial automotive shows from China, such as the Auto Shanghai and the Beijing Motor Show.
+It is held at the Indonesia Convention Exhibition (ICE) in Tangerang Regency, Banten.

-The show is currently held at the Indonesia Convention Exhibition (ICE) in Tangerang Regency, Banten.
-Plans on relocating the show from the ICE venue is currently under consideration.
+As of 2024, it was claimed as the second largest auto show in the world, behind biennial automotive shows from China, such as the Auto Shanghai and the Beijing Motor Show.

 The show spawned two spin-offs; a series of roadshow events in major Indonesian capital cities since its establishment, later known as GIIAS The Series since 2019, including Bandung, Makassar, Medan, Semarang and Surabaya, as well formerly Samarinda; and a smaller-scale event since 2022, known as the Gaikindo Jakarta Auto Week.